Gazotey/Scribble/README.md

 # Scribble
 ##### A visual tool for developing Create Your Own Adventure Games (CYOAG)
 This tool can be used to write text-based games where the choices of the players affect the flow of the story.
 It's useful for visualizing the flow of your story.
+There currently is no export or build functionality of any kind.
+I do plan to implement an export to JSON feature in the future.

 For every prompt of text, it shows a card.
 Cards have connections with other cards, which represent the choices the user can choose from.